cortext/cib-database/README.md

 ```
 #### Final checks

-As a result are the compaines table and the consolidated_subsidiaries table, in the second one is necessary a final verification upload
+As a result, there are the compaines table and the 'consolidated_subsidiaries' table, in the second one was made a final verification uploading the resulted data into ORBIS platform to determine the real and final consolidated entities.

 [-- Deprecated Job --](/deprecated.md)